dojo/docs/dojox/charting.rst

  * **"x"** is similar to "X" but assumes that the point set is closed (a loop).
 It can be used when plotting true XY data.
  * **"S"** for a quadratic bezier smooth lines.

-Shadows allow you to add a shadow effect, and can be a `dojox.gfx <dojox/gfx>`_ stroke object with two extra parameters: dx and dy, which represent the offset to the right, and the offset down, respectively.
+Shadows allow you to add a shadow effect, and can be a :ref:`dojox.gfx <dojox/gfx>` stroke object with two extra parameters: dx and dy, which represent the offset to the right, and the offset down, respectively.
 Negative values can be specified for the dx and dy parameters to produce a shadow that is to the left or above the chart line.

 .. code-block :: javascript
   :linenos: